vincentchachere/osticket-prereqs/README.md

 </details>

+<h2 align="center">Final Thoughts</h2>

+In conclusion, this lab walked you through the prerequisites and installation process of the osTicket helpdesk system, leveraging tools such as Microsoft Azure, IIS, and Remote Desktop to set up a virtual environment.
+By completing each step, from configuring the virtual machine to installing and enabling necessary components, we successfully deployed osTicket.
+With the installation complete, the environment is now ready for use, and the ticketing system is poised to streamline support workflows.

+To continue exploring osTicket, proceed to the next lab on [practicing the ticket lifecycle](https://github.com/vincentchachere/Ticket-Lifecycle).

-☎️ For any questions or just to connect you can reach me at: www.linkedin.com/in/vincentchachere
+☎️ For questions or to connect you can reach me at: www.linkedin.com/in/vincentchachere